Interview with Arthur Hulyer

 CJ: I mean, what job were you doing in industry?

-CJ: Day release, yes
+CJ: Day release, yes.

 AH: I got some qualifications in administration or whatever, lead up to City & Guilds, I got two full technological certificates in City & Guilds engineering, one in, ‘cause I better tell you where I went to, I went to work for Ford motor company and they put me on this section side quality control, all the rest of it but I’ve got, I’ve got so many certificates upstairs really but engineering.
 One is a full technological certificate in vehicle engineering, and another is a City & Guilds full technological certificate in, oh God, oh, mind if I show them to you, can I show them to you?
-I’ll show them to you later
+I’ll show them to you later.

-CJ: So you said you went into lecturing in engineering
+CJ: So you said you went into lecturing in engineering.

-AH: And then I started to go in evening classes, I applied for, I’m already teaching in evening classes, and now I am going higher, I’m going for university so I applied for a job virtually in Woolwich Polytechnic.
-This is a different type of engineering, nothing to do with vehicles just general engineering and I’d take these examinations and they want me to come on the staff, so I become a senior lecturer in a college now which is quite interesting
+AH: And then I started to go in evening classes, I applied for, I’m already teaching in evening classes, and now I am going higher, I’m going to go for university so I applied for a job virtually in Woolwich Polytechnic.
+This is a different type of engineering, nothing to do with vehicles just general engineering and I’d take these examinations and they want me to come on the staff, so I become a senior lecturer in a college now which is quite interesting.

 CJ: And then I think you ended up, you were teaching at Folkestone later, is that correct?